josantonius/minecraft-purge/README.md

     privilege_3: "<dark_gray>Privilege 24 <red>- <dark_aqua>Backpack is dropped upon death"
   ```

-- After the 2 minutes, the game starts playing the start sound and displaying a message in the chat
+- After 2 minutes, the game starts playing the startup sound (it lasts 03:04 and repeats in a loop)
-announcing the start of the purge.
+and displaying a message in the chat announcing the start of the purge.

 - At the end, the end sound is played and a message is displayed in the chat announcing the end of
 the purge.